textmate/textmate/README.md

 	brew install ragel boost multimarkdown hg ninja

+Note for ninja:
+It isn`t in brew repositories by default, you have to add it the list by doing:

+	brew tap adamv/alt/
+	brew install adamv/alt/ninja --HEAD

 In practice `hg` ([mercurial][]) is only required for the SCM library’s tests so you can skip this dependency if you don’t mind a failing test.

 ### OS X 10.7 (Lion)